sitphp/doubles/doc/3_testing_doubles.md

 $double->myMethod('arg1','arg2');
 ```

-> {.note.info} Info : It is no possible to change a method behaviour with spies.
+> {.note .info} Info : It is no possible to change a method behaviour with spies.